Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

 A drawing created during downtime in the Ryukyu Islands of Japan in 1945.

-Vincent used drawing to decompress during downtime, using a penknife sharpened pencil or fountain pen.
+"V" made drawings to relax during downtime using a penknife sharpened pencil or a fountain pen.

-He chose thirty two drawings to display at the Wadsworth by invitation as a homecoming veteran of WWII.
+He chose thirty two of them to show at the Wadsworth, by invitation as a homecoming veteran of WWII.

 May 8th, 1945 - VE Day - The Allied forces achieved victory in Europe - Hitler was dead and Nazi Germany surrendered.e